aestears/plantTracker/README.md

-    be included if the columns in `dat` that contain the data for species, site, quadrat, year and geometry of each observation are *different* from the names “Species”, “Site”, “Quad”, “Year, and”geometry“.
-For example, if the column in your version of `dat` that contains the species identity of each observation is called”species\_names", then the argument
-    `species = "species_names"` must be included in your call to `checkDat()`.
+    be included if the columns in `dat` that contain the data for species, site, quadrat, year and geometry of each observation are *different* from the names “Species”, “Site”, “Quad”, “Year, and”geometry”.
+For example, if the column in your version of `dat` that contains the species identity of each observation is called “species_names”, then the argument `species = "species_names"` must be included in your call to `checkDat()`.

 -   **`reformatDat`** is a TRUE/FALSE argument that determines whether you want the `checkDat()` function to return a version of `dat` that